Scalable hybrid quantum Monte Carlo simulation of U(1) gauge field coupled to fermions on GPU: Methods

-where $J$ and $K$ are coupling constants, and $\Delta\tau = 0.1$ is the imaginary time step introduced in the Trotter decomposition \cite{XYXuU12018} in the lattice Monte Carlo simulation.
-The discretized version of $\operatorname{curl}\phi$ for a spatial plaquette $\square$ (which is also seen as magnetic flux through the plaquette) is defined as $\theta^{xy}_\square = \operatorname{curl}\phi = \sum_{ij\in\tx{edge}(\square)}(-1)^{ij}\phi_{ij}$, where $(-1)^{ij}$ is $1$ if $ij$ is along the counterclockwise direction of the plaquette and $-1$ if opposite \cite{degrand1980topological, Fiebig1990}, as illustrated in the bottom right cube in \reffg{fig:fig1}.
+As introduced above in the Results section, the model we study consists of a fermionic Lagrangian $L_F$, and a gauge field Lagrangian $L_B$.
+And we consider two $U(1)$ gauge field Lagrangians, namely compact $U(1)$ gauge field $L_B^\tx{c}$ and non-compact $U(1)$ gauge field $L_B^\tx{nc}$ as introduced in the Results section.
+The discretized version of $\operatorname{curl}\phi$ for a spatial plaquette $\square$\cite{degrand1980topological, Fiebig1990} , which is also seen as magnetic flux through the plaquette, is defined as $\theta^{xy}_\square = \operatorname{curl}\phi = \sum_{ij\in\tx{edge}(\square)}\phi_{ij}$, where $ij$ is along the positive direction, and $\phi_{ij} = -\phi_{ji}$, as illustrated in the bottom right cube in \reffg{fig:fig1}.
 Similarly, in the cubic space-time lattice, the curl of a temporal plaquette, i.e.~$\theta^{\tau x}$ or $\theta^{\tau y}$, can also be defined.
 If we fix the gauge field of temporal bonds to be zero, then the curl of a temporal plaquette is $\pm (\phi_{i j, \tau+1}-\phi_{i j, \tau})$, which consists of the $\tau$-derivative term in the gauge field Lagrangians.
 It is then clear that $L_B^\tx{c}$ has $2\pi$-periodicity in the magnetic flux: $\theta \to \theta + 2n\pi, n \in \mathbb{Z}$.
 Thus, $L_B^\tx{c}$ describes a compact $U(1)$ gauge field theory in the sense that the magnetic flux is physical only in the range of $(-\pi, \pi]$, while the other values of $\theta$ are unphysical and need to be wound into the $(-\pi, \pi]$ interval.
 Due to $2\pi$-periodicity (the fermionic Lagrangian $L_F$ also has $2\pi$-periodicity by definition \cite{lieb1994flux}), the compact QED$_3$ is known to host magnetic monopoles, which contains distinct physics from a non-compact theory e.g.~$L^\tx{nc}_B$ in Eq.~\eqref{eq:eq3}, where the first term breaks the $2\pi$-periodicity.
 For example, the proliferation of magnetic monopoles in compact QED$_3$ will lead to the emergence of a mass gap in the gauge field, through the dual superconductor mechanism~\cite{polyakov1975compact,polyakov1977quark,karthikNumerical2019}, while the non-compact QED$_3$ is generally believed to remain deconfined.
 We therefore focus on the results on non-compact QED$_3$ in the main text and leave the compact QED$_3$ results in the Supplemental Materials (SM)~\cite{suppl}.
 Although from the algorithmic point of view, there is no difference in their implementation and performance of the corresponding simulations.

 In our numerical simulation, the quadratic fermion $\psi$ can be traced out, yielding

 where $B_{\tau,\alpha}=e^{V_{\tau,\alpha}}$, and $V_{\tau,\alpha}$ is the exponential of fermion-gauge coupling matrix, whose elements are determined by gauge field $\Delta_\tau e^{i\phi_{ij, \tau}}$.
 The matrix